Are you a parent who suspects their child may have very mild cerebral palsy?

 It’s important that your child is taking the right dose of baclofen.
 Too much can work as a sedative and cause dizziness or fatigue.

-The effects of baclofen typically only last a few hours and need to be taken regularly.
+The effects of baclofen typically only last a few hours, thus it needs to be taken regularly.

-Physical therapy is going to help your child strengthen their muscles and learn proper form.
+Physical therapy focuses on helping your child strengthen their muscles and learn proper form.

-When you teach a child with very mild cerebral palsy to walk correctly, they’ll typically be able to show you but resort back to their previous gait pattern.
+When you teach a child with very mild cerebral palsy to walk correctly, they’ll typically be able to demonstrate their ability to do so, but may quickly resort back to their previous gait pattern out of habit.

-The only way to replace this habit is to have your child constantly practice walking the right way and strengthening that new set of neural pathways.
+The only way to replace this habit is to have your child consistently practice walking with good form in order to strengthen that new set of neural pathways.

 Living with Very Mild Cerebral Palsy

 That’s a wrap!
 Very mild cerebral palsy may not seem like a big deal, but it’s important to learn how to manage it in order to prevent future complications.